MatthewLea/goose/README.md

 Commands:
-    up         Migrate the DB to the most recent version available down       Roll back the version by 1 redo       Re-run the latest migration
+    up         Migrate the DB to the most recent version available up-from    Execute migrations starting from the specified version down       Roll back the version by 1 redo       Re-run the latest migration
     status     Dump the migration status for the current DB